‘Thanksgiving leftovers won’t taste as good if you’re on a ventilator,’ health department warns

 Gov. Gary R. Herbert (R) said during a news conference last week that he would extend a mask mandate that was set to expire Monday but would not extend restrictions on inter-household gatherings.

-“What you do in the confines of our own home is going to be up to you, but we also are giving strong recommendations of how you conduct that in a safe environment,” he said.
+“What you do in the confines of your own home is going to be up to you, but we also are giving strong recommendations of how you can conduct that in a safe environment,” he said.

 In a Monday tweet, Herbert encouraged people to gather only with members of their households.